Love Island Australia

-Following a hiatus in 2020, Nine announced the series will return for a third season in 2021, with production originally being relocated to a villa on the Gold Coast.
-In July 2021, Nine confirmed the series will be filmed in Port Douglas.
-However, in August 2021 production was relocated due to border closures to Northern NSW.
-It was confirmed during Nine’s 2022 upfronts that the series will film in Byron Bay.
-The fourth season premiered on 31 October 2022.

 Format

 Love Island involves a group of contestants, referred to as Islanders, living in isolation from the outside world in a villa, and constantly under video surveillance.
-They are allowed to use their phones for the sole reason of receiving texts from producers, alerting them of upcoming dates and activities.
-To survive in the villa the Islanders must be coupled up with another Islander, whether it be for love, friendship, survival or money, as the overall winning couple receives $50,000.
+They are allowed to use phones provided by the producers for the sole reason of receiving texts from producers, alerting them of upcoming dates and activities, and taking pictures.

 On the first day, the Islanders couple up for the first time based on first impressions, but over the duration of the series, they are forced to "re-couple" where they can choose to remain in their current couple or swap and change.
 It is common for Islanders to strategically choose their partner not based on love but as a pact for the two to stay on the island as long as possible, waiting for their ideal match.

-Any Islander who remains single after the coupling is eliminated and dumped from the island.
-Islanders can also be eliminated via public vote, as during the series the Australian public will be instructed to vote through the Love Island app available on smartphones for their favourite islanders, or who they think is the most compatible.
+Islanders recouple at multiple points of the show, and any Islander who remains single after the coupling is eliminated and dumped from the island.
+Islanders can also be eliminated via public vote, as during the series the Australian public will be instructed to vote through the Love Island app available on smartphones for their favorite islanders, or who they think is the most compatible.
 Couples who receive the fewest votes risk being eliminated.
-Additionally, at points in the series, the dumpings will be determined by the Islanders, as they are forced to vote one of their own off the island.
+Additionally, at points in the series, the dumpings (where islanders are forced to leave the island) will be determined by the Islanders, as they are forced to vote one of their own off the island.
+To survive in the villa the Islanders must be coupled up with another Islander, whether it be for love, friendship, survival or money.
 During the final week, the public vote for which couple they want to win the series and therefore take home $50,000.

 Villas

 Mallorca, Spain

 Like the UK version, during season one, the Islanders lived in a villa located in Mallorca, Spain.
-It includes open-plan living, with one large bedroom for the Islanders to sleep, however there are also day beds outside if un-coupled partners chose to sleep together, and also a Hideaway bedroom for couples to spend the night away from the others as a reward.
+It includes open-plan living, with one large bedroom for the Islanders to sleep.
+However, there are also day beds outside if un-coupled partners chose to sleep together, and also a Hideaway bedroom for couples to spend the night away from the others as a reward.
 The villa also comes with a pool, hot tub and all important fire pit.
-Every moment was captured by one of the 65 cameras and 55 microphones.
+Every moment is captured by one of the 65 cameras and 55 microphones.
+Seasons 4-6 returned to this villa after a two season break shot at different locations.

 Fiji

-Season Two was filmed in Fiji, which is closer to Australia.
+Season two was filmed in Fiji, which is closer to Australia.
 It is reported that the move was made so new cast members could be added at short notice, meaning plenty of twists and turns for fans.